Rahuketu86/workflows/jb-deploy-netlify/README.md

   cancel-in-progress: true

-# This job installs dependencies, builds the book, and pushes it to `gh-pages`
+# This job installs dependencies, builds the book, and pushes it to `netlify`
 jobs:
   deploy-book:
     runs-on: ubuntu-latest